 The magic lies in BugSplat’s ability to sort crash data in a way that makes the data useful to your team no matter the number of crash reports.
 Are you processing a large number of crash reports?
 You’ll probably focus on the defects creating the largest number of crashes.
 Are you concerned about every single crash report created?
 No problem, as BugSplat will handle that use case too.

-A great example of how BugSplat handles crashes is the Overview page.
+A great example of how BugSplat handles crashes is the Dashboard page.
 This tool provides a view of the stability of your application in an easy-to-use line graph, visually helping you see how your software is performing for users.

 To get more detailed information on crashes, use the Summary page to see your crash data organized by their crash signature (or StackKey).